cjug/cjug-meeting-intro/sections/speaker.md

-## Our Special Guest Speaker
+## Our Special Featured Speakers

+##Foojay:
-### Ben Evans (Twitter: @kittylyst)
+### Geertjan Wielanga (Twitter: @GeertjanW)
-* Principal Engineer and Lead Architect for Instrumentation at New Relic
-* Author, Speaker, Architect, and Educator!
+* Senior Director of Open Source Projects at Azul Systems
-* Co-founder of jClarity (now part of Microsoft), Chief Architect at Deutsche Bank
+* Leader of and Author at Foojay.io
-* Served 6 years at the JCP Executive Committee
+* PMC Chair at Apache NetBeans
-* Java Champion, JavaOne Rockstar Speaker
+* Java Champion

+--section--
+##JFrog:
+### Melissa McKay (Twitter: @melissamckay)
-* Java/JVM Track Lead at InfoQ
+* Developer Advocate at JFrog
+* Java Champion
+* A long time developer turned international speaker
+* Background and experience as a software engineer span a broad spectrum of languages and tools in enteprise products and services space
+* A mom, software engineer, Java geek, huge fan of UNconferences